How to buy the best fridge

 - Maintain good airflow inside the fridge to Avoid hot and cold spots

-- Watch our video on how to set up your fridge's temperature control settings.
+- Read our article about how to set your fridge temperature control.

 - Shelves ought to be easy to remove and replace for cleaning or adjustment.
 Does the range of shelf positions suit your needs?
 For example, can you stand soft drink or wine bottles in the door shelves?
 Split shelves can be handy for this.